viewpointe-3dcamera/viewpointe-3dcamera.github.io/index.md

 ![Image](week2update.png)

 **03/11**
 We realized there was a conflict in our I2C pins and UART pins, so we reassigned the pins for our brightness sensor.
-We also realized that our bluetooth module is broken, so we are working on obtaining another, and will attend office hours for help.
-We also worked on the Python interfacing with the Bluetooth, but haven't been able to test it since the module is broken.
+We thought that our bluetooth module was broken, but after attending office hours we were able to have the module transmit the ambience data.
+We also worked on the Python interfacing with the Bluetooth, and are working on transmitting this to the smart bulb.

 ## Using Github pages (reference)